swiss-ai/posttraining/README.md

 Below are example `sbatch` scripts for training Apertus 8B and 70B checkpoints, generated using a template in [reproducibility-scripts/sft/0-apertus-template/generate_submit.py](https://github.com/swiss-ai/posttraining/tree/main/reproducibility-scripts/sft/0-apertus-template/generate_submit.py).

-To create new experiments copy the directory `reproducibility-scripts/sft/0-apertus-template/` and rename `0-apertus-template` to your new experiment.
+To create new experiments, copy the directory `reproducibility-scripts/sft/0-apertus-template/` and rename `0-apertus-template` to your new experiment.
 Then run the submit script inside to create sub-experiments whose submit script and SLURM logs will be recorded under.

 The same for alignment in `/reproducibility-scripts/alignment-apertus-swissaiformat`.

-For example  `reproducibility-scripts/sft/0-apertus-template/generate_submit.py`
+For example,  `reproducibility-scripts/sft/0-apertus-template/generate_submit.py`
 creates `reproducibility-scripts/sft/0-apertus-template/some-sub-experiment-2025-08-07-17-14/submit.sh`

 <details>